-The Chemistry Distinguished Scholars program is a selective, small group experience for up to 24 incoming freshmen.
+The Chemistry Distinguished Scholars program is a selective, small group experience for up to 24 incoming first-year students.
 This program is ideal for students with an interest in the natural sciences, especially for those interested in exploring Chemistry or Biochemistry.

-Scholars are guaranteed enrollment into the Honors General Chemistry series and key Biology and Physics courses in their freshman and sophomore years.
-These courses ensure small class sizes with talented peers, and prepare students to join research labs as rising sophomores (i.e., as early as the summer following the freshman year).
+Scholars are guaranteed enrollment into the Honors General Chemistry series and key Biology and Physics courses in their first and second years.
+These courses ensure small class sizes with talented peers, and prepare students to join research labs as rising sophomores (i.e., as early as the summer following the first year).